yogesh0509/yogesh0509/README.md

 # About Me

 👋 Hey there!
-I'm Yogesh Agrawal, a passionate developer and an engineering student specializing in Information Science and Engineering at BMS College of Engineering.
-I'm excited to share my journey in the world of technology, blockchain, and open-source contributions with you.
+I am an Engineer who breaks and builds backend systems, sometimes in Rust, sometimes in JavaScript, often with too much coffee.
+Played around with DeFi, compilers, and system design.

 ## Skills & Qualifications